 Matthew received his Bachelor’s degree from the University of Alabama, his Master’s degree from Northwestern University, and his Doctorate of Musical Arts from the University of Texas at Austin.
 His primary teachers include Rex Martin, Demondrae Thurman, Jeremy Crawford, Martin Cochran, and Charles Villarrubia.

-Juan Enrique Alonso is currently a third year candidate for the Doctor of Musical Arts degree at the Eastman School of Music, where he is the Teaching Assistant for the tuba studio.
+Juan Enrique Alonso is currently a candidate for the Doctor of Musical Arts degree at the Eastman School of Music with a Performer's Certificate, where he is the Teaching Assistant for the tuba studio.
 He holds a Master of Music degree from the Cincinnati College-Conservatory of Music (CCM) and a Bachelor of Music from Texas Christian University (TCU).

 His mentors include Don Harry (Buffalo

-Philharmonic), Tim Northcut (U.S. Army Field Band), Chris Olka (Cincinnati Symphony), Richard Murrow (U.S. Naval Academy), and Alex Cauthen (Dallas Wind Symphony).
+Philharmonic), Andrew Dougherty (U.S. Army Band "Pershing's Own"), Tim Northcut (U.S. Army Field Band), Chris Olka (Cincinnati Symphony), Richard Murrow (U.S. Naval Academy), and Alex Cauthen (Dallas Wind Symphony).

 Nick Beltchev is a tuba performer and teacher based out of Austin, Texas.
 Nick is a member of the Dallas Winds.
 Prior to this, Nick held the position of Principal Tuba in the Macon Symphony Orchestra in Macon, Georgia.